Salma1620/JAVA-Basics/README.md

 #### Covariant Return Types
 > - covariant return types allow a method in a subclass to override a method in its superclass and return a more specific type (a subtype) than the return type specified by the superclass method. <br/>
 > - This feature was introduced in Java 5 to provide more flexibility in method overriding.<br/>
+> - We can also change the access modifier of the method overrriden in the subclass, in one condition : increase the access <br/>

 **Example:**
 ```java
 class Animal {